arunp77/Job-Market-project/README.md

    ```bash
    pip install -r requirements.txt
    ```

-6. **Compile and Run the Project:** We get the use cases and launching our APIS, when we compile the python script `api.py`:
+6. **Access the databases on Elasticsearch:** Please see below for more details ([Go to Elasticsearch Integration](#elasticsearch-integration)).
+To run the elasticsearch, we must have `elasticsearch` python clinet installed.
+Next run the [docker-compose.yml](docker-compose.yml) first using (detached mode)
     ```bash
+    docker-compose up -d
+    ```
+    and then run the `db_connection.py` file to integration the elasticsearch

+7. **Compile and Run the Project:** We get the use cases and launching our APIS, when we compile the python script `api.py`:

+   ```bash
    uvicorn api:api --host 0.0.0.0 --port 8000
    ```

-8. **Access FastAPI Application:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).
+8. **Deployment: FastAPI:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).

 ## Project structure: